-- A. Parking Regulations - 1.
-Unless otherwise directed, all non-University personnel working on the Campus of Michigan State University are required to park as Visitors.
+A. Parking Regulations

+- 1. Unless otherwise directed, all non-University personnel working on the Campus of Michigan State University are required to park as Visitors.
 Between 7:00 a.m. and 6:00 p.m., Monday through Friday, Visitors may park only in metered parking spaces or gate controlled parking lots. - 2.
 Commercial permits are available from the Department of Police and Public Safety (355-8440), which will allow parking in specific areas.
 The cost of a commercial permit is the responsibility of the Contractor. - 3.
 Permits for one day parking in areas reserved for university employees are available to Contractors or their personnel from the Department of Police and Public Safety at the current rate, with a signed note from the Project Representative. - 4.
 Parking permits are not required for vehicles south of Mount Hope Road. - 6.
-Remote parking for Contractor personnel is available in parking lots on campus.
+Remote parking for Contractor personnel is available on site on the weekends.
 Due to the limited number of faculty/staff parking spaces in the vicinity of the construction site, no general commercial permits will be issued.
-Contact MSU University Police and Public Safety Department Parking Office for current rates.